babidi34/gitlab-to-github/README.md

 # Requirements

-1. Create file .token and put the token
+1. Create file .token_gitlab and put the token
+2. Same with .token_github